joolstorrentecalo/gitlab-foss/doc/administration/auth/ldap/index.md

 | `admin_group`     | The CN of a group containing GitLab administrators.
 Not `cn=administrators` or the full DN. | `'administrators'` |
 | `external_groups` | An array of CNs of groups containing users that should be considered external.
 Not `cn=interns` or the full DN. | `['interns', 'contractors']` |
 | `sync_ssh_keys`   | The LDAP attribute containing a user's public SSH key. | `'sshPublicKey'` or false if not set |

-NOTE:
-If Sidekiq is configured on a different server to the Rails server, you must add the LDAP configuration to every Sidekiq server as well for LDAP synchronisation to work.

 ### Use multiple LDAP servers